 The ServiceControl installation file consists of an embedded MSI bootstrapper EXE and an embedded MSI.
 This installation can be executed standalone or via the Platform Installer.
-The installation package include a utility to manage the installation, upgrade and remove of ServiceControl services.
+The installation package include a utility to manage the installation, upgrade, and removal of ServiceControl services.
 This utility is launched as the final step in the installation process and is also available via the Windows Start Menu.

-If ServiceControl is installed via the Platform Installer then the installation and configuration of these prerequisites are managed by the installer.
+If ServiceControl is installed via the Platform Installer, then the installer will manage installation and configuration of the prerequisites.

-In Versions 1.7 and above the transport DLLs are managed by the installation and do not need to be downloaded from NuGet.
+In ServiceControl version 1.7 and above, the transport packages are managed by the installation and do not need to be downloaded from NuGet.
 ServiceControl can be configured to use one of the supported transports listed below using the ServiceControl Management application:

-Adding third party transports via the Management Utility is not supported at this stage.
-If MSMQ is the selected transport then ensure the service has been installed and configured as outlined in Installing The Platform Components Manually.
+If MSMQ is the selected transport, ensure the service has been installed and configured as outlined in Installing The Platform Components Manually.

 Installing MSMQ is optional in the Platform Installer.
 See Platform Installer - MSMQ.

-The installation of the NServiceBus Performance Counters is optional for Versions 1.7 and above.
+The installation of the NServiceBus performance counters is optional for ServiceControl version 1.7 and above.

 ServiceControl Management can be launched automatically at the end of the installation process to enable adding or upgrading ServiceControl instances.

 ServiceControl Management will display the instances of the ServiceControl service installed.
-If the version of the binaries used by an instance are older that those shipped with ServiceControl Management an upgrade link will be shown against the version label.
+If the version of the binaries used by an instance are older that those shipped with ServiceControl Management, an upgrade link will be shown next to the version label.

-To upgrade the service just click the upgrade link next to the Service name
+To upgrade the service, click the upgrade link next to the service name.

-- Prompt for any additional information that is required such as values for new mandatory settings introduced in the newer version.
+- Prompt for additional information that is required, such as values for new mandatory settings introduced in the newer version.

-- Run the new binaries to create any required queues.
+- Run the new binaries to create required queues.

 If this is a new installation of ServiceControl click on the

-Add New Instance button in the center of the screen or the "New Instance" link at the top of the screen, both options launch the same "New instance form".
+Add New Instance button in the center of the screen or the "New Instance" link at the top of the screen; both options launch the "New instance form".
 Complete the form to register a new ServiceControl service.

-When adding the first instance of the ServiceControl service the default service name is "Particular.ServiceControl".
-It is possible choose to change this name to a custom service name.
-In doing so this is also changing the queue name associated with this instance of ServiceControl.
+When adding the first instance of the ServiceControl service, the default service name is "Particular.ServiceControl".
+It is possible to change this name to a custom service name.
+This will also change the queue name associated with this instance of ServiceControl.